-6. Asset management must take into account the University’s Sustainability Policy and sustainable development principles, including due consideration of long-term financial, community and environmental impacts.
+6. Asset management must take into account the University’s Sustainability Policy and sustainable development principles, including due consideration of long-term financial, community, environmental, and net-zero carbon impacts.

 Note - All asset management related activity must comply with relevant legislation, statutes and University policy requirements.

 7. Asset planning and management must be integrated into business plans and aligned with the University Asset Management Framework.

 8. The Asset Management Steering Group will promote the principles of this Asset Management Policy to Asset owners and managers so that all asset management activities undertaken by these groups can be aligned to those principles.

 9. Asset owners and managers are to proactively seek continual improvement of our asset management capabilities and ensure that asset management practices are appropriate to meet the University objectives.

 10. The planning and delivery of the continual improvement work will be driven and monitored by the Asset Management Steering Group, to ensure that it remains a priority.